CybersecurityHow Hackers Use AI in Cyber Attacks — and How to Protect Yourself

 print(f"Recommendation: {result['recommendation']}")

-5 Ways to Protect Yourself from AI-Powered Attacks
+How Do You Protect Yourself from AI-Powered Attacks?

 1. Enable Multi-Factor Authentication (MFA) everywhere.
 Even if your password is stolen, the attacker still needs your phone.
 Use authenticator apps, not SMS messages.